 We drove from Shimla to Thanedhar via Narkanda and we kept stopping to admire the raw apples.
 While our driver kept telling us that this is all we would see for the next few days, have patience.
 The first sight has that impact before the familiarity takes over.

 We reached Thanedhar at a lovely Banjara Orchard Retreat on a ridge overlooking the valley surrounded by the layers of Himalayan ranges.
 That for most of our stay remained hidden behind clouds and mist.
 As we sat on the balcony overlooking the valley, we heard the story of the Himachal Apple.
 How this region gained prosperity courtesy of this cash crop.
 How the destiny and character of this region got defined as Apple orchards came all around.

-In the early 20th CE a young American called Samuel Evans Stokes, who belonged to a wealthy family of Philadelphia, came to India.
+In the early 20th CE a young American called Samuel Evans Stokes, who belonged to a wealthy family in Philadelphia, came to India.
 To work with leprosy-impacted patients near Shimla.
 He landed up in a church in Kotgarh, not too far from Thanedhar, for rest.
 And here he falls in love with the place and its people.
 He married a local Rajput-Christian girl and decided to live here for the rest of his life.

 On one of the trips back home, he brought the sapling of Red delicious apples to Kotgarh and planted them.
-His mother sensing his love for this adopted country bought him 200 acres of land that was a tea estate originally.
+His mother sensing his love for his adopted country bought him 200 acres of land that was a tea estate originally.
 She also sent him another shipment of saplings of golden delicious apples.
 In about 5 years the apples bloomed and were an instant hit with the local population.
-They continue to be hit with apple lovers till date.
+They continue to be hit with Apple lovers to date.